arshadkazmi42/first-issues/README.md

 You can follow the twitter account here [@first_issues](https://twitter.com/first_issues)

 You can get started here.
-[HOW_TO_USE.md](https://github.com/rising-stark/first-issues/blob/master/HOW_TO_USE.md).
-You can get contribute here.
-[Contribution.md](https://github.com/rising-stark/first-issues/blob/master/Contribution.md).
+## How to use
+Read our HOW_TO_USE guide [here](HOW_TO_USE.md).

+## Contributing
+- If you have got any suggestions, drop your suggestion [here](https://github.com/arshadkazmi42/first-issues/issues/new).
+- If you want to fix some existing bugs in the script, you can find open issues [here](https://github.com/arshadkazmi42/first-issues/issues)

+Read our Contribution guide [here](Contribution.md).

 ## Supporters